NLog/NLog/README.md

 Questions, bug reports or feature requests?
 ---
+Issues with getting it working?
+Please check the [troubleshooting guide](https://github.com/NLog/NLog/wiki/Logging-troubleshooting)  before asking!
+With a clear error message, it's really easier to solve the issue!

+Unclear how to configure NLog correctly of other questions?
 Please post questions on [StackOverflow](https://stackoverflow.com/).

 Do you have feature request or would you like to report a bug?
 Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](.github/CONTRIBUTING.md).